QUALITY DECLARATION - SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 Data on Learning and Work were collected as part of the 2010–11 Multipurpose Household Survey (MPHS).
 The MPHS is a supplement to the monthly Labour Force Survey (LFS) and is designed to collect annual statistics on a small number of self-contained topics.
-The scope of the LFS is restricted to people aged 15 years and over, and excludes members of the permanent defence forces; certain diplomatic personnel of overseas governments usually excluded from census and estimated resident populations; overseas residents in Australia; and members of non-Australian defence forces (and their dependants).
+The scope of the LFS is restricted to people aged 15 years and over, and excludes members of the permanent defence forces; certain diplomatic personnel of overseas governments usually excluded from census and estimated resident populations; overseas residents in Australia; and members of non-Australian defence forces (and their dependents).
 Refer to Labour Force, Australia (cat. no. 6202.0) for further information regarding the LFS.
-In addition, the 2010–11 MPHS excluded people living in very remote parts of Australia and people living in non-private dwellings such as hotels, university residences, students at boarding schools, patients in hospitals, inmates of prisons and residents of homes (e.g. retirement homes, homes for persons with disabilities).
+In addition, the 2010–11 MPHS excluded people living in very remote parts of Australia and people living in non-private dwellings such as hotels, university residences, students at boarding schools, patients in hospitals, inmates of prisons and residents of other institutions (e.g. retirement homes, homes for people with disabilities).

 Care should be taken when comparing data from different surveys that relate to education and training issues, due to the different scopes, definitions and methodologies used.

 The Explanatory Notes section of Learning and Work, Australia, 2010–11 (cat. no. 4235.0) provides more detailed information on the differences between the ABS Education surveys over time.

 The information within this product should be referred to when using the microdata.
 It contains information including Survey methodology, File structure, Using the TableBuilder, Conditions of use and the Data item lists.